Massylii: Role in the Second Punic War

 In 218 BC, war broke out between the Carthaginians and the Romans.
 The Massylii and the Masaesyli, who both possessed a strong and proficient cavalry force, were allied to the Carthaginian cause and performed valuable service for them in Iberia and Italy.
 In 206 BC, a Massylian prince called Masinissa defected to the Romans.
-When the Romans finally defeated the Carthaginians in 202 BC, they amalgamated the territory of the Massylii and the Masaesyli into one kingdom and gave it to Masinissa, who established the first recognized Berber State and ruled it until his death in approximately 148 BC.
+When the Romans and Massyli finally defeated the Carthaginians in 202 BC after the battle of Zama, Massinissa took over the territory of the Massylii and the Masaesyli and formed it into one kingdom called Numidia, he established the first unified Berber State in North Africa that is entirely ruled by berbers and ruled it until his death in approximately 148 BC.